 Special Offer For Noms Community Only:

 Save Money on Each Cup of Coffee

 We partnered up with Siply, Vancouver’s best coffee curation and deal app.
-They are giving our community a special offer where you can purchase $35 worth of Siply credits for just $27.
+They are giving our community a special offer where you can pay $27 and get $30 of Siply credit

 This place is like a coffee planet on its own, where they always meticulously prepare their coffee offer.
 Here you’ll get to drink some of the most authentic coffee in Gastown, downtown Vancouver.
 They use only the best roasts, mostly from around North America.
 But the coffee you’ll order this week may not be available as you return the next week or next month – which adds to the excitement.

 Like an open lab for coffee, at Revolver they consistently test new coffee flavours and not every flavour that’s devised ends up on the menu after the testing.
 They also use a variety of brewing machines to alter the new flavours.

 Take some of their Espresso Flight–it’s really a must if you are a coffee person living in or just visiting Vancouver.
 At their premises, it’s also possible to buy beans from the roasters they use as well as coffee brewing equipment in the room next to the main hall.

 Location: 325 Cambie St, Vancouver, BC V6B 2N4

 Fun tip: They have daily coffee tastings from 11:45AM – 12:30PM

 Milano is a must-check, family-owned coffee shop in Vancouver.
 It has been present on the coffee scene since the 1980s, and as the name also hints, they are bringing on an Italian coffee culture in the city.